PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Related work

 \subsection{Temporal Parsing Datasets}

 Temporal parsing datasets focus on modeling the temporal dynamics of videos and support tasks such as action classification, temporal action localization, and action segmentation \cite{sun2022human, wang2023temporal}.
-Early datasets such as UCF101 \cite{soomro2012ucf101}, HMDB51 \cite{kuehne2011hmdb}, and Kinetics \cite{carreira2017quo} contain a variety of short, edited clips depicting everyday human actions, and have been widely adopted for action classification tasks.
-However, these datasets offer limited diversity in action types and lack fine-grained temporal structures.
+Early datasets such as UCF101 \cite{soomro2012ucf101}, HMDB51 \cite{kuehne2011hmdb}, and Kinetics \cite{carreira2017quo} contain a variety of short and edited clips depicting everyday human actions, and have been widely adopted for action classification tasks.
+However, these datasets offer limited diversity in action types and lack well-defined temporal boundaries.
 To address this, subsequent datasets like THUMOS14 \cite{idrees2017thumos}, ActivityNet1.3 \cite{caba2015activitynet}, and FineAction \cite{liu2022fineaction} introduced untrimmed videos with denser temporal annotations, enabling research on action detection and segmentation.

 More recently, as the community shifts towards modeling structured activities, several procedural video datasets have emerged.
 Datasets such as Breakfast \cite{kuehne2014language}, COIN \cite{tang2019coin}, and Assembly101 \cite{sener2022assembly101} focus on multi-step instructional tasks with well-defined goals, supporting the study of procedural understanding.
 In addition, datasets like EgoPER \cite{lee2024error}, CaptainCook4D \cite{peddi2024captaincook4d}, and IndustReal \cite{schoonbeek2024industreal} incorporate annotations of execution errors and deviations, facilitating research on anomaly detection in task workflows.
-Despite recent progress, existing datasets remain largely confined to narrow domains such as cooking and mechanical assembly \cite{tan2021comprehensive}.
-There is a significant lack of resources tailored to student laboratory experiments, which are essential for advancing research at the intersection of visual perception and intelligent educational systems \cite{piloto2022intuitive}.
+Despite recent progress, existing datasets lack explicit procedural guidance for modeling complex workflows and are largely confined to narrow domains such as cooking and mechanical assembly \cite{tan2021comprehensive}.
+Datasets tailored to student laboratory experiments remain scarce, yet they are essential for advancing research at the intersection of visual perception and intelligent educational systems \cite{piloto2022intuitive}.